Skip to main content

 • Algae: It’s pretty likely that your asphalt shingles will grow algae if you live in the Seattle area (unless they have algae-resistant technology).
 Not only does algae look bad, but it can also speed up how quickly your asphalt shingles break down.

-• Moss: Moss is another common issue on Seattle area homes.
+• Moss: Moss is another common issue on Seattle-area homes.
 Moss growth can actually damage the shingles as it grows, making it easy for water to leak into your roof and cause more expensive damage.

 • Damp debris wears down the roof faster: If you have trees near your roof, then you probably have leaves, pine needles, and other debris falling on the roof constantly.
 When this debris gets wet from the rain and sits on the asphalt shingles, it can trap the moisture in and cause the shingles to wear down faster.